 7. Jaguar Car

 The Jaguar XK8 car is one of our all-time favourite hot air balloons and we’d like it higher on the list!
-It’s owned locally by Muir Moffat, created by the team at Cameron Balloons in 1996 and without doubt is a fiesta classic.
+It was owned locally by Muir Moffat, created by the team at Cameron Balloons in 1996 and without doubt is a fiesta classic.
 It attended special shape launches and mass ascents from the 90s until its last appearance where it tethered late morning on Saturday of the 2012 fiesta.

 6. George White Superbike